swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     echo $PATH

 This will print out the value of the `PATH` environment variable.
-More on environment variables later.
 Notice that a list of directories, separated by colon characters, is listed.
 These are the places the shell looks for programs to run.
 If your program is not in this list, then an error is printed.
 The shell ONLY checks in the places listed